Want to know more about cannabis and driving? Ask your budtender.

 Why budtenders?

-Since Colorado legalized cannabis in 2012, CDOT has worked with the cannabis community and industry to educate consumers about the laws, consequences and dangers of cannabis-impaired driving.
+Since Colorado legalized cannabis in 2012, CDOT has worked closely with the cannabis community and industry experts to educate consumers about the laws, consequences and dangers of cannabis-impaired driving.
 Extensive survey research conducted by CDOT has shown that cannabis consumers are much more receptive to messaging that comes from people and organizations in the cannabis industry.

 - This is a very real and serious issue — data from law enforcement agencies show that people are dying on Colorado roads due to cannabis and multi-substance impairment.